Siriusa77II/READ-PLEASE/README.md

 I get in deep depression, money issue, familly issue, and all that "good" stuff.
 I almost get homeless, ppl was leaving me, i start thinking about the worst, and still keeping everything inside.
 Until I meet "[The Wall](http://TheWall.ovh)" a little group of friends i meet on WoW.
 We created a Discord server and start talking everyday.
-On of my friend start pushing me to open myself to other and stop keeping everything inside, so i tell them my story, they helped me a lot, for the first time i wasent Sirius, I was juste me.
+One of my friend start pushing me to open myself to other and stop keeping everything inside, so i tell them my story, they helped me a lot, for the first time i wasent Sirius, I was juste me.
 it was like this song of miku "Rolling Girl"
   ```
 Repeating every word and hiding every meaning